Who doesn’t enjoy a good kitchen hack? Along with saving you time, they will also save you money in the long run.

 Label Food and arrange it nicely

-One of the best ways to organize your refrigerator is to plan out what you will be eating over the next couple of days and make a mark on your food that you have put in the refrigerator that will remind you what it is and when you need to eat it.
+One of the best ways to organize your refrigerator is to plan out what you will be eating over the next couple of days and make a mark on your food, such as printed food labels, that will remind you what it is and when you need to eat it.

 When purchasing food for your fridge, separate all foods into different containers and then label each one clearly with “keep for 3 days”, “keep until Friday” etc., this will allow you to stay organized and know exactly where everything is sitting in the fridge.